Spectral tarsier

-The spectral tarsier (Tarsius spectrum, also called Tarsius tarsier) is a species of tarsier found on the island of Selayar in Indonesia.
+Spectral tarsier or Selayar tarsier (Tarsius tarsier, also called Tarsius spectrum) is a species of tarsier found on the island of Selayar in Indonesia.
 It is apparently less specialized than the Philippine tarsier or Horsfield's tarsier; for example, it lacks adhesive toes.
 It is the type species for the genus Tarsius.
 While its range used to also include the population on nearby southwestern Sulawesi, this population has been reclassified as a separate species, Tarsius fuscus.
 Some of the earlier research published on Tarsius spectrum refers to the taxon that was recently reclassified and elevated to a separate species, the Gursky's spectral tarsier (Tarsius spectrumgurskyae).

-Taxonomy and evolution
+Evolutionary relations

 "Tarsiers were once thought to be of the Strepsirrhini suborder, grouped with Lemuroidea and Lorisidae because of their similar appearance and because they have a small stature and are also nocturnal.
 It has been decided that tarsiers are members of the suborder haplorrhine, which is a suborder of primates that hosts tarsiers and the simians (Archuleta, 2019)."
-According to Gursky et al. 2003, based on phylogenic research, tarsiers are more closely related to humans and apes then lemurs and lorises.
+According to Gursky et al. 2003, based on phylogenic research, tarsiers are more closely related to monkeys and apes than lemurs and lorises.
 Some scholarly articles suggest dividing the genus into 3 and some references reflect this attempted revised taxonomy.
 "This taxonomic discrepancy is strongly supported by data collection of physiological attributes such as coat colors, tail lengths, and size as well as molecular data (Gursky et al. 2003)."
-According to animaldiversity.org there are 3 living clades of the Tarsius species.
-The western tarsiers, the Philippine tarsiers, and the Sulawesi tarsiers.

-Conservation Status

-Sharon Gursky suggested changing the conservation status of the spectral tarsier from indeterminate to vulnerable in 1998.
-Today, the spectral tarsier is still listed as vulnerable on the IUCN Red List assessment.
-"Habitat loss and deforestation contributes to a decline in tarsier populations.
-Currently, tarsiers reside in many protected areas (Archuleta S. 2019)."

-Physical Characteristics
+Anatomy

 The spectral tarsier has a body weight of 200 grams, with a body length of 240 mm, a head body length of 80 mm, and a tail length of 160 mm.
-When considered to include Tarsius fuscus, females of the species weigh between 102 and 114 g while males are 118 to 130 g.
+When including Tarsius fuscus, females of the species weigh between 102 and 114 g while males are 118 to 130 g.
 It has a head-body length of 9.5 to 14 cm and its tail length ranges from 20 to 26 cm.